Thursday, November 28, 2024

 TxDOT Tribal Histories, Tonkawa Tribe (written in conjunction with tribe)

-Wilbarger's Depredations
+Wilbarger's Indian Depredations in Texas

 William Bollaert's Texas, paperback printing 1989

-1981, The Tonkawa People: A Tribal History, from Earliest Times to 1893.”
+Newlin.
+"The Tonkawa People: A Tribal History, from Earliest Times to 1893.”
 Thesis.
-Texas Tech University.
-Newlin.
+Texas Tech University, 1981

-Bonham, Dora Dieterich, 1902-.
-Merchant to the Republic, book, 1958; San Antonio, Texas. (https://texashistory.unt.edu/ark:/67531/metapth1013938/: accessed October 16, 2024)
+Bonham, Dora Dieterich, Merchant to the Republic, book, 1958; San Antonio, Texas. (https://texashistory.unt.edu/ark:/67531/metapth1013938/: accessed October 16, 2024)

 [1] An incident in Oklahoma in which reservations Indians of various tribes -- Shawnee, Delaware, Kickapoo, Caddo, Comanche, and Kiowa -- attacked the Tonkawa on their reservation killing by some estimates nearly half the Tonkawa tribe.
-See TxDOT Tribal Histories report developed in conjunction with tribes. https://www.txdot.gov/business/resources/environmental/compliance-toolkits/historic-resources/tribal-histories.html
+See TxDOT Tribal Histories report developed in conjunction with tribe. https://www.txdot.gov/business/resources/environmental/compliance-toolkits/historic-resources/tribal-histories.html

 Monday, June 20, 2022